We are pleased to chat to Sonia Esteve, the Clinical Director at VITA Reproductive Medicine.

-VITA works with FRESH egg donors (unless there is a specific reason not do so and agreed with patient)
+VITA works with FRESH egg donors (unless there is a specific reason not to do so and agreed with the patient)

 As previously mentioned there is total anonymity of the donor according to Spanish Law and the couple and future child only having the right to know the blood group, age and race of the donor.
 We also always try to match the phenotype of the donor as closely as possible to the receiving patient.

 VITA guarantee a minimum of 8 eggs though is normally more.
 The number of trips depends on the patient.